gchq/sleeper/docs/12-design.md

 ## Garbage collection

-A file is ready for garbage collection if it was marked as being ready for garbage collection more than N minutes ago, where N is a parameter that can be configured separately for each table.
+A file is ready for garbage collection if there are no longer any references to the file in the state store, and the last update was than N minutes ago, where N is a parameter that can be configured separately for each table.
 The default value of N is 10 minutes.
-The reason for not deleting the file immediately it is marked as ready for garbage collection is that it may be being used by queries.
+The reason for not deleting the file immediately as soon as the file no longer has any references is that it may be being used by queries.

-The garbage collector stack is responsible for deleting files that are ready for garbage collection.
+The garbage collector stack is responsible for deleting files that no longer have any references.
 It consists of a Cloudwatch rule that periodically triggers a lambda.
 This lambda iterates through all the tables.
-For each table it queries the state store to retrieve all the files that have had a status of ready for garbage collection for more than N minutes.
+For each table it queries the state store to retrieve all the files that do not have any references and have been waiting for more than N minutes.
 These files are then deleted in batches.

 ## Queries